Russ Feingold: Tenure

 During his time in the U.S. Senate, Feingold gained a reputation as a political maverick with an independent streak.
 When he broke with his own party, it was often because he was taking a more liberal or populist position than other Democrats.
 Throughout his congressional tenure, several ranking systems placed Feingold among the nation's most liberal or progressive senators.

 During the impeachment trial of Bill Clinton, Feingold was the only Democratic senator to vote against a motion to dismiss Congress's impeachment case against President Bill Clinton.
 Feingold ultimately voted against conviction on all charges.

 Feingold opposed NAFTA and numerous other free trade agreements.

+In 1999, Feingold and U.S. Senator John McCain, who later co-authored the Bipartisan Campaign Reform Act of 2002 with Feingold, received the JFK Foundation's Profile in Courage Award in recognition of their efforts in pushing for campaign finance reform in the Senate.

 In 2001, Feingold was the only senator to vote against the Patriot Act (H.R.
 3162).
 Also in 2001, Feingold voted for the confirmation of Attorney General John Ashcroft.

 On December 21, 2004, Feingold wrote an article for the website Salon about a golfing trip to Greenville, Alabama.
 After noting how friendly the people were, and that Wisconsin had many similar places, he expressed his sorrow that such a poverty-stricken area was "the reddest spot on the whole map" despite Republican policies that Feingold considered destructive to the well-being of the poor and middle class.
 Alabama Governor Bob Riley and Greenville Mayor Dexter McLendon, both Republicans, were perturbed at Feingold's description of "check-cashing stores and abject trailer parks, and some of the hardest-used cars for sale on a very rundown lot."
 McLendon invited Feingold back for a more complete tour of the city, and Feingold agreed.
 He visited the city on March 28, 2005, making amends and increasing speculation about his presidential plans for 2008.

 In May 2006, Feingold voted in favor of bill S.2611, the Comprehensive Immigration Reform Act of 2006, an immigration reform bill that was designed to give most illegal immigrants a chance to become legal citizens.

 Feingold co-sponsored a number of failed bills calling for the abolition of the death penalty.

 In 2009, Feingold voted against confirmation of Timothy Geithner to be United States Secretary of the Treasury, citing Geithner's personal tax issues.
 Also in 2009, Feingold announced that he was planning to introduce a constitutional amendment that would prohibit governors from making temporary Senate appointments instead of holding special elections.

 Feingold cosponsored the Veterans Health Care Budget Reform and Transparency Act, which was signed into law in October 2009.